-Study: Americans less healthy than othersJanuary 9th, 2013 in Health /
+Study: Americans less healthy than othersJanuary 9, 2013 in Medicine & Health / Health

 Americans are in worse health, die earlier and suffer from more disease than residents of other wealthy nations, according to a new study out Wednesday.